konveyor/enhancements/enhancements/archetype-target-platforms/README.md

 ## Summary

-Application archetypes will be enhanced to be able to store groups of migration targets together as a __target platform__.
+Application archetypes will be enhanced to be able to store groups of analysis target labels together as a __target platform__.
 The __target platforms__ will only exist on the archetype and are not intended to be first class entities.

-Various tools that generate analysis tasks will be able to use the target platforms from the application's archetype to inform what analysis targets should be applied without requiring a user to select them individually.
+Various tools that generate analysis tasks will be able to use the target platforms from the application's archetype to inform what analysis target labels should be applied without requiring a user to select them individually.

-This enhancement only calls for adding CRUD functionality to the archetype edit screen for target platforms as groupings of known analysis targets.
+This enhancement only calls for adding CRUD functionality to the archetype edit screen for target platforms as groupings of known analysis target labels.

 ## Motivation

-Allowing a Migrator user to select specific migration targets for analysis is not useful at scale.
+Allowing a Migrator user to select specific migration target labels for analysis is not useful at scale.
 At scale, for Konveyor to be useful, there needs to be a way for Architect users to define a group of migration targets to be used together.

-This will also allow the developer hub integration to present a bundle of analysis targets to a user, allowing a simplification of analysis configuration.
+This will also allow the developer hub integration to present a bundle of analysis target labels to a user, allowing a simplification of analysis configuration.

 ### Goals